-- (1) A policy or custom of the municipality caused your rights to be violated;178 and - (2) The policy was created by someone who is a final policymaker for the municipality.179
+- (1) A policy or custom of the municipality caused your rights to be violated; and - (2) The policy was made by someone who is a final policymaker for the municipality.

 A policy or custom violates your rights if it is "unconstitutional on its face," meaning that the policy or custom itself directly causes your rights to be violated.
-180 For example, if a jail guard refuses to get medical help for you when you are injured, the municipality will not be liable for failing to provide medical care.
-However, the municipality can be liable if the jail has a known policy of delaying medical help to some or all persons in jails, 181 or if it has unwritten policies (such as a custom or settled practice) that are unconstitutional.
-182 A municipality may also be held liable for the actions of policymakers.
-For example, if a policymaker fires an employee for an unconstitutional reason, the firing may be considered a "policy."
-183 A municipality can also be held responsible for a custom or settled practice of
+182 For example, if a jail guard refuses to get medical help for you when you are injured, the municipality will not be liable for failing to provide medical care.
+However, the municipality can be liable if the jail has a known policy of delaying medical help to some or all persons in jails, 183 or if it has unwritten policies (such as a custom or settled